torvalds/linux/Documentation/devicetree/usage-model.rst

 duplication and make it easier to support a wide range of hardware with a single kernel image.

-Linux uses DT data for three major purposes:
+GNU/Linux uses DT data for three major purposes:

 1) platform identification,
 2) runtime configuration, and